bioinfweb/AlignmentComparator/README.md

 ## Feedback

-If you have questions, feel free to ask a question on our [ResearchGate project page](http://r.bioinfweb.info/RGAlignmentComparator) or support@bioinfweb.info.
+If you have questions, feel free to ask one on our [ResearchGate project page](http://r.bioinfweb.info/RGAlignmentComparator) or contact support@bioinfweb.info.

 ## License